-G24H23 French III Honors - This course's ACTFL Performance Goal of Intermediate Mid (AAPPL Score of I4) means that by the end of the course students will be able to handle successfully a variety of uncomplicated communicative tasks in straightforward social situations.
+G24H23 French III Honors - This course's ACTFL Performance Goal of Intermediate Mid means that by the end of the course students will be able to handle successfully a variety of uncomplicated communicative tasks in straightforward social situations.
 Conversation is limited to those predictable and concrete exchanges necessary for survival in the target culture.
 Students will be able to express personal meaning by creating with the language, in part by combining and recombining known elements and conversational input to produce responses typically consisting of sentences and some strings of sentences.
 Their language use is framed in present time but may contain references to other time frames.
 Comprehension is most often accurate with highly familiar and predictable topics although misunderstandings may occur.
+Students will participate in regular performance assessments and may take an ACTFL-approved proficiency assessment as part of a student's final exam grade.
 Grade Level: 10-12 Prerequisite: French II Teacher Recommendation Needed: Yes Minimum Credit: 1.0 Maximum Credit: 1.0 NCAA Approved: Yes

-G24H24 French IV Honors - This course's ACTFL Performance Goal of Intermediate High (AAPPL Score of I5) means that by the end of the course students will be able to generally be understood by native speakers unaccustomed to dealing with non-natives.
+G24H24 French IV Honors - This course's ACTFL Performance Goal of Intermediate High means that by the end of the course students will be able to generally be understood by native speakers unaccustomed to dealing with non-natives.
 Intermediate High speakers can narrate and describe in all major time frames using connected discourse of paragraph length, but not all the time.
 Students will be able to successfully handle uncomplicated tasks and social situations requiring an exchange of basic information related to their work, school, recreation, particular interests, and areas of competence.
 Additionally, they will write compositions and simple summaries in different time frames when writing about everyday events and situations.
 These narrations and descriptions are often but not always of paragraph length.
 Students will be able to understand, with ease and confidence, simple sentence-length speech in basic personal and social contexts.
 They will derive substantial meaning from some connected texts.
-Grade Level: 11-12 Prerequisite: French III Teacher Recommendation Needed: Yes Minimum Credit: 1.0 Maximum Credit: 1.0 NCAA Approved: Yes language concepts.
+Students will participate in regular performance assessments and may take an ACTFL-approved proficiency assessment as part of a student's final exam grade.
+Grade Level: 11-12 Prerequisite: French III Teacher Recommendation Needed: Yes Minimum Credit: 1.0 NCAA Approved: Yes

+G24H25 French Language and Culture AP - French Language and Culture AP is a college level course designed for students who have demonstrated a mastery of advanced conversation and language concepts.
 Students engage in activities that encourage the development of all four language skills (listening, speaking, reading and writing) through exposure to a variety of authentic text and audio sources based on the themes dictated by the College Board.
 All students will take the AP Exam.
-Students will participate in regular performance assessments and may take ACTFL's Assessment of Performance toward Proficiency in Languages (AAPPL).
-Grade Level: 11-12 Prerequisite: French III or French IV Teacher Recommendation Needed: Yes Minimum Credit: 1.0 Maximum Credit: 1.0 NCAA Approved: Yes EPSO:Yes
+Students will participate in regular performance assessments.
+Grade Level: 11-12 Prerequisite: French III or French IV Teacher Recommendation Needed: Yes Minimum Credit: 1.0 Maximum Credit: 1.0 NCAA Approved: Yes EPSO: Yes